 5. Evaluate the cost of adding utilities

-Utilities such as water, electricity, and natural gas are a necessity for residential properties and usually managed by the county.
-If you would prefer a more rural setting for your land build, you will have to find out whether there are existing utilities in place.
+Utilities such as water, electricity, and natural gas are necessary for residential properties and are usually managed by the county.
+If you would prefer a more rural setting for your land build, you will have to find out whether existing utilities are in place.

-When there are no utilities, calculate the additional expense of installing a well and septic system, as well as running electrical lines.
+When there are no utilities, calculate the additional expense of installing a well and septic system and running electrical lines.

-If you're not sure the extent of the work that may need doing, consult an experienced real estate professional who can help you to find local contractors and source quotes.
-Depending on the quotes you receive, you may find it necessary to alter your purchasing budget.
+If you're not sure the extent of the work that may need to be done, consult an experienced real estate professional who can help you find local contractors and source quotes.
+You may need to alter your purchasing budget depending on the quotes you receive.

 Designing your custom-built home is probably the most enjoyable part of the process.
 To ensure that you find a builder who really understands your wants and needs, you must be clear about your expectations and timeline.

 Aim to speak to several different contractors and ask them for in-depth quotes.
-It takes an average of over six months for a custom home build to be completed, so you will have to make sure that you and your contractor both have realistic expectations on the cost of the project and your anticipated move-in date.
+A custom home build takes an average of over six months to complete, so you and your contractor must have realistic expectations about the cost of the project and your anticipated move-in date.

 The joy of a custom home is that you can design it to meet your needs, and while this is wonderful for you, it may not be ideal if you ever have to sell your home.
-Speaking to a local real estate agent can help you decide what features will improve resale value in your area, as well as what to expect when you sell your home.
+Speaking to a local real estate agent can help you decide what features will improve resale value in your area and what to expect when you sell your home.

 Consulting a local property expert can also help you avoid pitfalls such as an "overbuilt" house that you will have trouble recouping your investment from at a later date.